davidlrosenblum/intelligent-medical-assistant/README.md

 ## Setup
 To get started, create a managed notebook in Azure ML.
+Then create a compute resource.
-Once that has started, open the notebook and a terminal window within that.
-Clone this repo with the command:
+Once the compute resource has started,a terminal window within that.
+When you open the terminal session as you, lone this repo with the command:

     git clone https://github.com/neo4j-partners/intelligent-medical-assistant.git